kivo360/funhouse/README.md

 ## What makes `Funhouse` better?
 Currently it's only the simpler interface and modular library available for what we need.
+It uses the builder pattern to dynamically select the indicators we might be looking for

 ## How does it work?